 These simple words are, for me, a saving grace.
 Get dressed.
 It’s a process we take for granted every day, seen often as a necessity and not a gift.
 It’s a ritual repeated and repeated by billions of people every morning, unquestioningly and quietly.
 It’s often the first, second or maybe third thing we do in a day and it marks the beginning of something.
 We place our old worn out clothes in the laundry basket, we put on something fresh and we leave our homes.
 It’s nothing new, and it’s not revolutionary, but it’s quietly nurturing and neccesary.

 I’ve always loved clothes.
-There is something nice about looking at well dressed people; a sense of skill that we rarely appreciate openly in everyday life but that always brings a kind of calm, a feeling that I can only describe as akin to when certain shapes fit perfectly in other shapes.
-Perhaps that doesn’t make much sense, but there is a whole Tumblr devoted to that very feeling.
+There is something nice about looking at well dressed people; a sense of skill that we rarely appreciate openly in everyday life but that always brings a kind of calm.
 I spent hours of my childhood on those websites where you could dress up cartoons of famous women, decking them in clothes I so badly wanted to have myself.
 I started a fashion blog when I had just turned thirteen, trawling Vogue and Elle for designer collections and sharing my progressively less embarrassing outfits to the world wide web, and eventually my opinions too.

 Much like physics, what goes up must come back down again and like most young people, my interests changed.
 I went to university and quietly retired from fashion blogging for the majority of my university career.
 I stopped spending devoted time getting dressed because when I wasn’t hung-over, I was late.
 I slipped easily into a uniform of dungarees, oversized denim jackets and beaten up Nike’s– far from the sharp minimalism I’d been drawn towards the years before.
 I needed things to be practical, and I enjoyed blending into the university scene; looking slightly beaten up and less sharp felt natural.
 There was a new confidence I found from being part of a pack, so in sync with my surroundings in a way I hadn’t been at school.
 The free time I’d had before university was now spent on my degree, friends and napping in equal parts.
 I was by all standards a philosophy student cliché, but a happy one.
 I still liked clothes (my bank account can attest to that fact), but I didn’t enjoy the process of getting ready like I used to.
 It was just another thing to do in the day.